lQUBEXl/Gamezoid-Consumer-SSD-Buying-Guide/README.md

 # Gamezoid-Consumer-SSD-Buying-Guide

-The following guide is not wrriten by me; however, I thought it would be great to be able to dimmsentated online (given permission by author of course):
+The following guide is not wrriten by me (only formatted); however, I thought it would be great to be able to dimmsentated online (given permission by author of course):

 ## GAMEZOID HERE
 ESTIMATED "SHOULD BE" PRICES ARE IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW INSTRUCTIONS BELOW